HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: Experiments

-\paragraph{Implementation Details.} HybridFlow uses a single small model, \texttt{Llama3.2-3B}, on the edge device to serve two roles: (i) as the \emph{planner} $M_P$, which decomposes the input query into a DAG of subtasks, and (ii) as the \emph{edge executor} $M_{\mathrm{edge}}$, which processes subtasks that are not offloaded.
-Each subtask is encoded into a semantic vector using the pretrained embedding model \texttt{qwen3-embedding-0.6b}, and this embedding is fed into the \emph{router}, a lightweight MLP with two hidden layers (approximately 67M parameters) that predicts an offloading utility.
-The router is trained offline using AdamW (learning rate $1\times10^{-4}$) to regress onto profiled utility targets.
-During inference, the router combines its predicted utilities with an adaptive threshold to allocate each subtask to either $M_{\mathrm{edge}}$ or the \emph{cloud model} $M_{\mathrm{cloud}}$ (\texttt{GPT-4.1}, accessed via API).
-All edge-side computations, including planning, local execution, and embedding, run on a single NVIDIA RTX~3090 GPU (24GB).
-All language models operate at a fixed temperature of $0.6$ to balance generation diversity and stability.
+\paragraph{Implementation Details.} HybridFlow deploys \texttt{Llama3.2-3B} on the edge device in two roles: (i) as the \emph{planner} $M_P$ that decomposes each query into a task-level DAG, and (ii) as the \emph{edge executor} $M_{\mathrm{edge}}$ that runs subtasks not offloaded.
+Each subtask is encoded with \texttt{qwen3-embedding-0.6b} into an embedding $z_i$, which is fed to a lightweight router: a two-hidden-layer MLP that predicts an offline utility estimate $\hat{u}_i$.
+The router is \emph{offline warm-started} with AdamW (learning rate $1\times10^{-4}$) by regressing to profiled utility targets.
+During inference, HybridFlow performs \emph{online adaptation} with dual-threshold updates that track budget consumption; an online calibration head is updated from partial feedback via a contextual-bandit strategy.
+Routing decisions use the current threshold to assign each ready subtask to either $M_{\mathrm{edge}}$ or the cloud model $M_{\mathrm{cloud}}$ (\texttt{GPT-4.1}, via API).
+All edge-side computation (planning, local execution, and embedding) runs on a single NVIDIA RTX 3090 GPU.
+All LLM use a fixed temperature of $0.6$.